-Designated as a national historic landmark in 1960, the Fort Gibson Historic Site is a museum that interprets its history and role in developing the Indian Territory frontier, including the Indian Removals, Mexican-American War, the Civil War, and the Indian Wars period.
+Designated as a national historic landmark in 1960, the Fort Gibson Historic Site is a museum that interprets its history and role in developing the Indian Territory frontier, including the Indian Removals, the Mexican-American War, the Civil War, and the Indian Wars period.

 Fort Gibson Historic Site